microsoft/service-fabric/release_notes/Service-Fabric-72CU4.md

 ## Key Announcements

-* .NET 5 apps for Windows on Service Fabric are now supported as a preview.
-Look out for the GA announcement of .NET 5 apps for Windows on Service Fabric in the coming weeks. .NET 5 apps for Linux on Service Fabric will be added in the Service Fabric 8.0 release.
+* .NET 5 apps for Windows on Service Fabric are now supported as a *preview**.
+Look out for the GA announcement of .NET 5 apps for Windows on Service Fabric in the coming weeks.
+* .NET 5 apps for Linux on Service Fabric will be added in the Service Fabric 8.0 release.
+* Windows Server 20H2 is now supported as of the 7.2 CU4 release.

-## Upcoming Breaking Changes
+## Breaking Changes

 - Service Fabric 7.2 and higher runtime drops support for .NET core Service Fabric apps running with .NET core 2.2 runtime. .NET core runtime 2.2 is out of support from Dec 2019.
 Service Fabric runtime will not install .NET core runtime 2.2 as part of its dependency.
 Customers should upgrade their .NET 2.2 runtime SF apps to the next .NET core LTS version 3.1.

+## Upcoming Breaking Changes

 - .NET core runtime LTS 2.1 runtime will go out of support from Aug 21, 2021.
 Service Fabric releases after that date will drop support for Service Fabric apps running with .NET core 2.1 runtime.
 Service Fabric .NET SDK will take a dependency on .Net runtime 3.* features to support Service Fabric .NET core apps.
 This has no impact on Service Fabric .NET Framework SDK.
 - Support for Windows Server 2016 and Windows Server 1809 will be discontinued in future Service Fabric releases.
 We recommend updating your cluster VMs to Windows Server 2019.